Mega-Fi/megafi-docs/landing/docs/hedge/hedging-strategies.md

 Monitor portfolio P&L including hedge positions.
 Effective hedge reduces volatility of total P&L.

 **Can hedges be automated?**
 Currently manual.
-CLM integration may enable automated hedging strategies in future.
+Auto-Pools integration may enable automated hedging strategies in future.

 **What if I can't afford to hedge?**
 Use cheaper strategies: OTM options, collars (premium offset), or accept some risk unhedged.